LiliaFramework/Lilia/docs/docs/feature_list.md

 This page provides an extensive overview of the core modules and libraries included with Lilia.
 Use it as a quick reference for the capabilities baked into the framework.
 The framework ships with numerous optional compatibility layers so popular Garry's Mod addons work seamlessly alongside these features.
 For a breakdown of those integrations see the [compatibility guide](./compatibility.md).

 ### Grid Inventory
+Drag-and-drop container system with customizable weight and size limits.

 - Drag-and-drop item placement using a grid layout